 An Academic Honors Diploma is earned by those students who fulfill the graduation requirements with a cumulative Grade Point Average of 4.500 at the end of the third quarter of the senior year.
-High Academic Honors goes to a student who has fulfilled the graduation requirements with a cumulative Grade Point Average of 4.700 at the end of the third quarter of the senior year.
+High Academic Honors are awarded to students who have fulfilled the graduation requirements with a cumulative Grade Point Average of 4.700 at the end of the third quarter of the senior year.
 Grades changed after May 15th will not affect these calculations.